METALS-Copper up on economic stimulus hopes after gloomy China data

 By Melanie Burton and Carrie Ho

-high on Monday on hopes that central banks around the world will
+Monday on hopes that central banks around the world will step in

 A contraction in China's factory sector activity intensified